dotnet/runtime/docs/design/features/DynamicPgo.md

 one probe would be sufficient to describe the possible types for `x`.
 But our current plans call for instrumenting at Tier0, and currently Tier0 has no dataflow analysis capabilities.
 We'll have to experiment to see whether or not we need to adjust our strategy here.

 ### Other Considerations

+#### Global Importance
 <a name="Global"></a>

 TieredPGO doesn't give us profile data for all methods.
 And what data it does give us may not be sufficient to really optimize effectively.

 Ideally the JIT would focus optimization efforts on the methods that use the most CPU, or are otherwise performance critical -- that is the methods that are globally most important.
-We get hints of this from the fact that a method gets promoted to Tier1, but it's not as direct or strong a signal as we'd like.
+We get hints of this from the fact that a method gets promoted to Tier1, but it's not a direct or strong a signal.

 If we do not have a good measure of global importance then we don't know which methods we should optimize more aggressively, so we have to be a bit more conservative than we'd like.

-If we confidently could identify the top N% of methods (say 5%) then one could imagine optimizing those more aggressively than others, with a larger code size and jit time budget than normal.
+If we confidently could identify the top N% of methods (say 5%) then one could imagine optimizing those more aggressively than others, with a larger code size and JIT time budget than normal.

 #### Dynamic PGO and R2R

 R2R methods bypass Tier0 and so don't get instrumentation in the current TieredPGO prototype.
 We probably don't want to instrument the code in the R2R image.
 And many of these R2R methods are key framework methods that are important for performance.
 So we need to find a way to get data for these methods.

 There are a few basic ideas:
 * Leverage IBC.
-If there is IBC data in the R2R image then we can make that data available to the jit.
+If there is IBC data in the R2R image then we can make that data available to the JIT.
 It may not be as relevant as in-process collected data, but it's quite likely better than synthetic data or no data.
 * Sampled instrumentation for R2R methods.
 Produce an instrumented version and run it every so often before the method gets promoted to Tier1.
 This may be costly, especially if we have to use unoptimized methods for instrumentation, as we'll do quite a bit of extra jitting.
 * Make R2R methods go through Tier0 on their way to Tier1.
 Likely introduces an unacceptable perf hit.